fNBU/forallforall/README.md

 # forallforall

-An exaple for a couple friends.
+[An example](./Forallforall/Basic.lean) for a couple friends.
 See *Concrete Semantics* Exercise 2.10.